Don’t just give recognition on autopilot, make it mean something

 Want your teenage children to suddenly do more of the right thing?

-First, don’t take them for granted, and use a three-part thank you to reinforce the behaviours you want more of.
+First, don’t take them for granted, and use a three-part thank you to reinforce the behaviors you want more of.

 For example: “Owen, thank you for taking out the garbage when you got home from school.
 It shows how responsible you are, and it really helps me to feel less stressed when I walk in from work.”